 \showmatmethods{}

 \acknow{ A.K.O. is deeply indebted to Phill Geissler for his numerous insights regarding this work.
-We thank Katie Klymko, Karol Makuch, Zhiwei Peng and Andy Ylitalo for helpful discussions.
+We thank Katie Klymko, Karol Makuch, Yizhi Shen, Zhiwei Peng, Andy Ylitalo, Dan Evans, and Luke Langford for helpful discussions.
 We gratefully acknowledge support from the Schmidt Science Fellowship in partnership with the Rhodes Trust (A.K.O.), Kwanjeong Educational Foundation (H.R.), Arnold and Mabel Beckman Foundation (S.A.M.), and National Science Foundation under Grant No. CBET-1803662 (J.F.B.). } \showacknow{}